feiying1460/watchdog/README.md

   - It increments a counter, and
   - It determines if the counter has exceeded a threshold (two, meaning that the set of tests failed three times in a row).
 If so,
-    - It issues a modem reboot via telnet,
+    - It issues a modem reboot via telnet (using expect.sh),
     - It waits for three minutes for the modem to come back up, and
     - It increments a “reboot” count.
 - If there was no error (i.e., there is Internet connectivity), it determines if